 Good intentions – and Google's translation skills – notwithstanding, that quote sounds absolutely terrifying, to say nothing of the stuffed carcass itself, which Gelitin expects will in some form last until the mid-2020s.

-(You know, in case you were in the process of planning a hiking trip to Piedmont – more on that in a minute)
+(You know, in case you were in the process of planning a hiking trip to Piedmont – or an eating trip there.)

 Can You See Pinky from Google Earth?